Fellow-Consulting-AG/docapp-docs/docs/en/security/privileges.md

 # Groups
 ## What is a Group?
 A group is a set of users that can be granted specific permissions for one or multiple document types.
 The groups can be created, changed and deleted by the organization admins.
-Every organization admin has the rights to do this.
+Every organization admin has the rights to do this.<br>
 :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }If no group is configured all privileges are granted to the users within the organization.

 ## Groups and Privileges management